 Sowerby's beaked whale echolocation signals have energy concentrated in the 50 - 95 kHz band, with a peak at 67 kHz (Figure 16).
 Sowerby's beaked whale signals have a characteristic FM upsweep, and are distinguishable from other co-occurring beaked whale signal types by their higher frequency content and a relatively short inter-pulse interval of around 150 ms (Cholewiak et al., 2013).
+There were no Sowerby's beaked whale echolocation detections in this deployment.

 Figure 16.
-Sowerby's beaked whale echolocation clicks in LTSA (top) and spectrogram (bottom) recorded in the Western Atlantic, August 2015.
+Sowerby's beaked whale echolocation clicks in LTSA (top) and spectrogram (bottom) from HARP recording at NFC Site A, June 2017.